Criminal Possession of Marijuana in New York City

 The Impact of Mayor de Blasio on the Prosecution of Marijuana Offenses

 Prior to November 19, 2014, the mere possession of marijuana in public, regardless of the weight, or whether it was burning, could result in an arrest for a misdemeanor.
-However, under the de Blasio administration, there has been a move towards decriminalization of lower level marijuana offenses, the first being that possession of smaller amounts of marijuana in public can result in the issuance of a summons rather then arrest and misdemeanor charges.
+However, under the de Blasio administration, there has been a move towards decriminalization of lower level marijuana offenses, the first being that possession of smaller amounts of marijuana in public can result in the issuance of a summons rather than arrest and misdemeanor charges.
 Despite the Mayor’s new initiative towards lower level marijuana offenses, many New York City police officers and Assistant District Attorneys do not share in the Mayor’s ideology and continue to arrest and charge individuals for low level marijuana possession.
 Although this policy change was announced in late 2014, approximately six months later in March of 2015, the New York Times reported that the Mayor and his police chief were offering “mixed signals” over how to deal with Marijuana offenses.
 While the Mayor says he “champions the new policy regarding low-level marijuana possession,” Commissioner Bratton compared marijuana to cocaine-related violence in the 1980s and ‘90s.
 The bottom line is that it is important to hire an attorney who is up to date on the current and changing areas of the marijuana laws, especially on issues where prosecutors are resistant to change.
-Call us at (212) 581-1001 if you’d like to schedule a consultation with the attorneys at the Law Offices of Jeffrey Lichtman.
+Call us if you’d like to schedule a consultation with one of our attorneys.